 Of the recipes you listed above, I have a few hesitations.
 While a great disinfectant, alcohol is painful if there happens to be open skin, and it is very drying and could disrupt the normal ear canal environment.
 I worry this could actually lead to an increased risk of infection and inflammation in the ears.
 Tea tree oil is something I would definitely avoid.
 There have been many documented cases of toxicity in dogs and cats from either topical application or ingestion of tea tree oil.

 The bottom line here is that if you feel that your dog's ears need to be cleaned, then there may be a problem that should be investigated by your vet.
 A thorough ear exam and assessment will allow your vet to determine how to best maintain her ear health.
 There are a variety of ear cleansing products and techniques, but they should be tailored to your pet's needs based on examination findings.
-I encourage you to take a look at our Hopefully this provides some insight for you.
+Hopefully this provides some insight for you.

 Dr. Kimberly Hester